suzanbaert/BlogFiles/content/post/2017-12-01-any-joke-s-left-in-belgium.md

     file_boys <- "First names boys 1995-2016.xls"
     sheetnames_boys <- excel_sheets(file_girls) [1:22]

-<br><br> I wanted to build a function that would read all those sheets
+<br>I wanted to build a function that would read all those sheets
 and bind the data together.
 I first wrote the code for one sheet before turning it into a function.
 At least then I know everything works the way I want it to.